Uninstall or remove apps and programs in Windows - Microsoft Support

 Use the System File Checker tool to repair missing or corrupted system ...

-Startup Repair - Microsoft Support
+Configure Startup Applications in Windows - Microsoft Support